garystafford/k8s-istio-observe-backend/README.md

 ## Deployment

 This README outlines deploying the Microservices/RabbitMQ/MongDB stack locally to Docker Swarm.
-Then, deploying the same stack to Google Cloud Platform (GCP) Google Kubernetes Engine (GKE), with Istio 1.0.6 and all associated telemetry components: Prometheus, Grafana, Zipkin, Jaeger, Service Graph, and Kiali.
+Then, deploying the same stack to Google Kubernetes Engine (GKE) on the Google Cloud Platform (GCP), with Istio 1.0.6 and all associated telemetry components: Prometheus, Grafana, Zipkin, Jaeger, Service Graph, and Kiali.

-## Requirements
+### Requirements

 -   Docker
 -   Helm